 Research on a number of new treatment options is ongoing, and you may be eligible for a clinical trial in order to gain access to those experimental treatments.
 Talk to your doctor about what clinical trials may be available to you.

 Because multiple myeloma can cause a number of complications, you may also need treatment for those specific conditions.
 For example:

 - Bone pain.
 Pain medications, radiation therapy and surgery may help control bone pain.

 - Kidney complications.
 People with severe kidney damage may need dialysis.

 - Bone loss.
-You may take medications called bisphosphonates, such as pamidronate (Aredia) or zoledronic acid (Zometa), which bind to the surface of your bones and help prevent bone loss.
-Treatment with these drugs is associated with the risk of harm to the jawbone.
-If you're taking these medications, avoid dental procedures without consulting your doctor first.
+Your doctor may recommend medications called bisphosphonates, such as pamidronate (Aredia) or zoledronic acid (Zometa), to help prevent bone loss.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.